-And as soon as it’s all set up, Norton will give you a guided tour of your software so you know where everything is.
-And if you ever forget anything, you can refer back to this information any time you like by clicking on the cog icon on the home page.
+As the last step, Norton will give you a guided tour of your software so you know where everything is.
+And if you ever forget anything, you can refer back to this information by clicking on the cog icon on the home page.

 Norton 360 interface

 Norton’s interface is clean and easy to navigate, with all the main features available on the welcome screen.
-As with all Norton products, you’ll find that far too much space is taken up with aspirational images of people hiking up mountains.
-However nice this looks, as a user, I’d much prefer that space was used for shortcuts to some of Norton’s other features or more details on my computer’s health.
-But it’s still a very helpful home screen, with lots of handy options on the right-hand toolbar.
+While Norton could use fewer aspirational images on the main panel, the home screen is still very functional, with lots of handy options on the right-hand toolbar.

-Annoyingly, a lot of Norton’s features open outside the app.
-So, whether you want to assess your Dark Web Monitoring or add in parental controls, you’ll be redirected to a webpage with more information.
-Before long, you’ve got lots of Norton tabs open.
-Which can be a bit frustrating if you like to have everything in one place.
+One thing to be mindful of – many of Norton’s features open outside the app.
+So, whether you want to access your Dark Web Monitoring or add in parental controls, you’ll be redirected to a webpage with more information.
+A new tab for each function is not quite ideal.

 Norton 360 mobile app

 The Norton Mobile Security app brings Norton’s best security features to your phones.
 Unfortunately, there’s no free version.
 But if you’ve signed up for the Norton Deluxe or Premium plan, you can sign into your account on the app and set it up as one of your devices.

-And if you just want protection on your phone, you can sign up for the Standard package and use the one device limit on your smartphone.
+And if you just want protection on your mobile device, you can sign up for the Standard package and use the one device limit on your smartphone.
 However, as we’ve said before, the Norton Deluxe package can be used on more devices and it costs $10 more than the Standard plan.